astro-reactive/astro-reactive/packages/astro-reactive-form/README.md

   })
 );

-// get a FormControl object
-const userNameControl = form.get("username");
+// you can get a FormControl object const userNameControl = form.get("username");

-// set values dynamically
+// you can set values dynamically userNameControl?.setValue("RAMOOOON");
-userNameControl?.setValue("RAMOOOON");
 form.get('is-awesome')?.setValue("checked");
 ---